Clinical Rehabilitation Counseling

 Schedule your personalized admissions counseling appointment, or contact the Office of Graduate Admissions at 678.547.6417 or copa.admissions@mercer.edu for more information.

-Our highly-qualified faculty bring years of relevant experience to the classroom and prepare students to provide rehabilitation services and help individuals become independent.
+Our highly credentialed clinical rehabilitation counseling faculty bring years of relevant experience to the classroom to help prepare you to provide excellent rehabilitation counseling and help individuals become independent.

 I have gained a lot of experience writing in this program and that has sharpened my skills.
 The most valuable course in my Mercer career thus far has been on group counseling and group work, which has given me further confidence in my abilities.
 The feedback from faculty has been helpful and has ultimately equipped me for the betterment of our future clients.
 What the professors say and what they’re teaching us is congruent with who they are as professionals.